For 2019, here are our latest top 10 misconceptions we’ve found that the public has about 1031 Exchanges:

 A valid exchange requires much more than just reporting the transaction on Form 8824.
 One of the biggest missteps when structuring an exchange is allowing the taxpayer to have actual or constructive receipt of their sale proceeds.
 This triggers a taxable event.
 An independent third party (a Qualified Intermediary) must hold the sale proceeds during the course of the exchange.
-There are also specific deadlines that must be adhered to as well.
+There are also specific 1031 Exchange regulations and deadlines that must be adhered to as well.

 How to plan ahead for a successful exchange